ammar-tanwar/bloglearnbay/posts/empower-global-progress-your-impact-with-data-structures-and-algorithms.md

 category: "Full Stack"
 cattitle: "Stay Updated with Full Stack Development Resources - Learnbay Blogs"
 catdesc: "Explore career insights, trends, & other resources on Machine Learning and stay updated with this LearnBay's dedicated machine learning blog page."
-authortitle: "Manas Kochar - Artificial Intelligence Enthusiast & Blogger | Learnbay"
+authortitle: "Sonalisha Mohanty - A Passionate Technical Content Writer at Learnbay"
-adesc: "Manas Kochar, A Passionate Blogger from Learnbay Content Team.
-Explore her Artificial Intelligence and Machine Learning Blogs."
+adesc: "Sonalisha Mohanty, a passionate blogger on emerging tech innovations and keen interest in data management has attracted her to blogging."
 author: "Sonalisha Mohanty"
 authorimg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/sonalisha.webp"
 authordesc: "Sonalisha is an MBA.
 But her tech enthusiasm has made her a passionate blogger on emerging tech innovations.
 Her keen interest in trending technologies and data management has attracted her to blogging and learning emerging innovations."